derekslager/daily-curriculum/week18/framework-presentations.md

 ##Possible topics
 - General framework stuff
+    - Differences between Rails and AngularJS
+    - What is CoffeeScript?
     - What is MEAN stack?
     - What should you take into consideration when choosing a framework?